nirzaf/linq-to-db/README.md

-# COURSENAME
+# .NET Essentials: LINQ for databases
-This is the repository for the LinkedIn Learning course [COURSENAME].
-The full course is available from [LinkedIn Learning](LICOURSEURL).
+This is the repository for the LinkedIn Learning course `.NET Essentials: LINQ for databases`.
+The full course is available from [LinkedIn Learning](https://linkedin.com/learning).

 [![COURSENAME](COURSEIMAGE)](LICOURSEURL)